briansan/manifesto/README.md

 # manifesto
 Here are some software engineering practices I would enstate.
-I do not expect you to agree to all of these and are more than encouraged to file an issue with any of them to facilitate further discussion.
+I do not expect you to agree to all of these and more than encourage you to file an issue with any of them to facilitate further discussion.
 However, if I ever have the honor of employing your services as an engineer, I do expect them to be followed under standard baseball rules.
-On the flip side, if I ever have the honor of being considered for employment as an engineer by you, I would really appreciate our alignment on the following:
+On the flip side, if I ever have the honor of being considered for employment as an engineer by you, I look forward to our conversation to discuss the following:

 # The Goal
 To abstract the "real-world" problem into a set of digital representations in order to build logic around it that is maintainable, robust, and scalable.